Louis Paul Boon

-Lodewijk Paul Aalbrecht (Louis Paul) Boon (15 March 1912, in Aalst – 10 May 1979, in Erembodegem) was a Belgian writer of novels, poetry, pornography, columns and art criticism.
+Lodewijk Paul Aalbrecht (Louis Paul) Boon (15 March 1912, in Aalst – 10 May 1979, in Erembodegem) was a Belgian writer of novels, poetry, pornography, columns and art criticism in Flemish.
 He was also a painter.
 He is best known for the novels My Little War (1947), the diptych Chapel Road (1953) / Summer in Termuren (1956), Menuet (1955) and Pieter Daens (1971).

 Biography

 He was born in 1912 as Lodewijk Paul Aalbrecht Boon in Aalst, Belgium, the oldest son in a working-class family.
 Although he was still very young during the First World War, memories of a German soldier shooting a prisoner would end up in later autobiographical work.
 Boon left school at age 16 to work for his father as a car painter.
 He was expelled from school for possession of forbidden books.
 During evenings and weekends he studied art at the Academy of Fine Arts, but soon had to abandon his studies due to lack of funds.
 In 1936 he married Jeanneke De Wolf.
 Three years later, their son Jo was born.